 Are you tired of your dog jumping on every guest who enters your home?
-Do you avoid having people over for dinner because your dog bothers your family at mealtimes?
-Brandi will give you a few easy exercises to curb meal time begging; prevent jumping at the door and enhance your relationship so your dog responds to commands in real-life situations.
-It is important you practice these exercises in set-up situations for a brief period of time so your dog learns the new rules in the house.
+Is your dog constantly under foot while your family eats dinner?
+Brandi will give you a few easy exercises to curb meal time begging, prevent jumping at the door, and enhance your dog’s responses in real-life situations.
+It’s important you practice these exercises in set-up situations for a brief time so your dog learns the new rules in the house.

 See This Video

-easy “leave it” technique so he or she stops picking up nasty items on the street.
-Instruction also includes outside exercises and leash walking specific to small dogs.
+In this video, Brandi will demonstrate exercises to get your dog moving nicely on leash.
+She’ll also show you an easy “leave it” technique so he stops picking up nasty items on the street.
+The video includes leash walking exercises for both large and small dogs.

 Photo by Maggie’s Camera.

-Does your dog growl when you approach his or her food, toys, bones or dog bed?
+Does your dog growl when you approach his food, toys, bones, or dog bed?
 In this video, Brandi will show you

-beginning exercises to teach your dog he or she no longer needs to perceive you as a threat to any resource.
-Demonstrations include: “wait” for all resources;”drop” and “leave it” with toys and bones and “touch” for ease of moving your dog around an object.
+beginning exercises to teach your dog he no longer needs to perceive you as a threat to any resource.
+Demonstrations include: “wait” for all resources, “drop” and “leave it” with toys and bones, and “touch” for ease of moving your dog around valued objects.

-Does your dog bark while you are at work?
-Destroy your home when you go out to dinner?
-Urinate or defecate only when you are not home?
-Separation anxiety is a very serious behavioral issue causing the dog extreme emotional stress when left alone.
+Does your dog bark while you are at work, destroy your home when you go out to dinner, or urinate or defecate in the house—only when alone?
+Separation anxiety is a serious behavioral issue causing life-altering emotional distress to you and your dog.